adgoudz/dotfiles/README.md

 </p>

 I use a custom 16-color scheme modeled on [Base16] and inspired by [Solarized] and [Tomorrow Night].
-I've been calling it "Astra", and while I've adapted it to almost every tool I use, I need to make time to share this work and submit the scheme to Base16.
+I've named it "Astra", and while I've adapted it to almost every tool I use, I need to make time to contribute it back to ~Base16~ [tinted-theming].

 The scheme is configured in each of the following: